 He has maintained a positive attitude this entire time, and is such an inspiration to me every day.
 Though he is fatigued and has some nausea, he has been in overall good spirits and has really been a warrior through this.
 We couldn’t have gotten this far without the support of our amazing family and friends as well.
 We are truly and utterly blessed by the outpouring of love and support.

 Our reasoning in sharing this with you all is simple – we want there to be more awareness surrounding brain cancer and tumors.
 This has been on our hearts and minds as we have gone through this journey.
 The symptoms from brain tumors are often things that are overlooked and we want more people to be aware of this and to know when to seek help from a medical professional and when to advocate for your own health.
 Many of you know that my dad passed away from a Glioblastoma brain tumor in 2004, so this is something we have felt the need to raise awareness for and to help find a cure for.

 Thank you all for your continued support and love through this time.
 We are blessed beyond measure and will continue to fight the battle against brain cancer together.

-Help support the Moody-Steyer Family by joining them at the Rockin’ for Recovery 5k on June 6, 2020 at Boardwalk Park in Windsor, Colorado.
+Help support the Moody-Steyer Family by joining them on June 6, 2020 for the Virtual Rockin’ for Recovery 5k.